ziyanc080/EE599_HW5/README.md

 bazel test tests:q3_student_test
 ```

+Run Time Analysis:

+Suppose we have total n elements inside the input.
+Since priority queue here is implemeted by heap, push all the elements into priority queue requires O(nlgn).

+For the pop process, in the worst case, we need to pop all the elements out to the the largest value, which takes O(nlgn).

+As a result, the total run time in the worst case is O(nlgn + nlgn) = O(nlgn)

 ## Question 4 (20 Points.
 Easy)

 We learn a few sorting algorithms in lecture, and picture below shows the order of dividing and merging in MergeSort: